There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 Creating An XML Sitemap For SEO

-While creating an XML sitemap for website pages, Google has laid down guidelines to keep in mind.
+While creating an XML sitemap for website pages, Google has laid down guidelines to remember.
 Take a look:

 - Please refrain from submitting a relative URL; include the complete URL with its domain and subdomain.